Dr Rohit K Dasgupta

 Dr Dasgupta's research interests are at the intersection of sexuality, race and class.
 His current and future research looks at the role of communication and media for social change.

-He is the author of the monograph Digital Queer Cultures in India: Politics, Intimacies and Belonging (Routledge, 2017).
-His coedited volumes include Rituparno Ghosh: Cinema, Gender and Art (Routledge, 2015); Queering Digital India (Edinburgh University Press, 2018); Friendship and Social Justice Activism (Seagull Books/University of Chicago Press, 2018) and Styling South Asian Youth Cultures (I.B.
-Tauris, 2018).
+He is the author of the monograph Digital Queer Cultures in India: Politics, Intimacies and Belonging (Routledge, 2017) and coauthor of Social media, Sexuality and Sexual Health Advocacy in India (Bloomsbury, 2017); 100 Essential Indian Films (Rowman and Littlefield, 2019), and Queer Studies: Texts, Contexts and Praxis (Orient Blackswan, 2019).
+His coedited volumes include Masculinity and its Challenges in India (McFarland, 2014); Rituparno Ghosh: Cinema, Gender and Art (Routledge, 2015); Queering Digital India (Edinburgh University Press, 2018); Friendship and Social Justice Activism (Seagull Books/University of Chicago Press, 2018) and Styling South Asian Youth Cultures (Bloomsbury, 2018).

 Dr Dasgupta has also published articles in journals such as Emotion, Space and Society, Asian Affairs, Film Quarterly, Theory, Culture and Society, South Asian History and Culture, South Asian Popular Culture, South Asian Review, Sexualities, Waterlines, Convergence, Social Media and Society and Economic and Political Weekly.